Princeton offense: National Basketball Association

 After his retirement from Princeton in 1996, Pete Carril served as an assistant coach for the National Basketball Association's Sacramento Kings until 2006.
 During his time with Sacramento, Carril helped Rick Adelman, who became the Kings' head coach in 1998, implement the Princeton offense.
 Carril returned to the Kings during the 2008–2009 season as a consultant.

-The Cleveland Cavaliers, Los Angeles Lakers, New Orleans Hornets, New Jersey Nets, and Washington Wizards also have run versions of the Princeton offense. in the National Basketball Association.
+The Cleveland Cavaliers, Los Angeles Lakers, New Orleans Hornets, New Jersey Nets, and Washington Wizards also have run versions of the Princeton offense.
 Rick Adelman introduced a modified version of Pete Carril's system to the Houston Rockets during the 2007–2008 season.
 Coach Alvin Gentry also implemented an altered version of it that shows similarities to the triangle offense during the Phoenix Suns′s 2012–13 season.
-Eddie Jordan implemented the Princeton offense as coach of the Washington Wizards from 2003 to 2008) and of the Philadelphia 76ers from 2009 to 2010.
+Eddie Jordan implemented the Princeton offense as coach of the Washington Wizards (from 2003 to 2008) and the Philadelphia 76ers (from 2009 to 2010).
+Mike Brown tried to use the Princeton with the 2012–13 Los Angeles Lakers for five regular season games (four losses) before he and the coaching staff were fired.